Dthesle/eagler/README.md

 # eagler
 Basically what this is, its just all eagler versions known in html file format, this is hostable aswell if you're lazy

+This has the containing eaglercraft versions:
+- e
+- e
+- e
+- e
+- e
+- e
+- e
+- e
+- e

 > ### pros for eagler:
 > - minecraft in school
 > - multiplayer